Black gram nutrition: glycemic index, calories and diets

 Black Gram in Diets

-Black gram is high in calories, containing 119 calories per one average serving.
+Black gram is medium in calories, containing 119 calories per average serving.
 However, this should not immediately exclude black gram beans from weight-loss diets, as these beans are dense in nutrients, high in protein, dietary fiber, minerals, and vitamins, and low in unhealthy fats.

-While Ayurveda quotes that consumption of black gram beans increases body weight, adding black gram to rice meals under the right conditions can help reduce body weight (21).
+While Ayurveda quotes that consumption of black gram beans increases body weight, adding black gram beans to a rice meal under the right conditions can help reduce body weight (21).

 Green gram can also be a good choice for the DASH diet as it is lower in sodium than the black gram.